vreville/vreville.github.io/index.md

 # Bio

 I am an astrophysicist currently working at Institut de Recherche et Planétologie (IRAP) in Toulouse, France.
-I am interested in solar and stellar winds, space plasmas, turbulence.
+I am interested in solar and stellar winds, space plasmas and MHD turbulence.
 I use heavy numerical simulations and theory to explain the in situ and remote sensing observations of space observatories like Parker Solar Probe and Solar Orbiter.

 # Publications